 Our listing of Louisiana field trips for homeschoolers is ordered alphabetically by city.
 If you would like to submit a Louisiana field trip destination, you may do so using the red button above.

-At the UCM, Louisiana's Most Eccentric Museum - This roadside attraction near New Orleans is a folk art environment with 1000s of found objects, and home made inventions.
+Also known as the UCM, the Abita Mystery House is Louisiana's Most Eccentric Museum.
+This roadside attraction near New Orleans is a folk art environment with 1000s of found objects, and home made inventions.
 See a miniature Southern town with push-buttons that activate animated "displays."
 On exhibit are odd collections, memorabilia, pure junk, and old arcade machines that are a lot of fun to play.

 Alexandria Museum of ArtAlexandria